foremast/foremast/_docs/configuration_files/gcp_environments.rst

 grant permissions between projects within the same environment (and does by default).

-To ensure certain apps deployed via Foremast cannot request permissions in certain projects, you can use the `foremast_groups` label and pass in a comma separated list of groups permitted to access the project.
+To ensure certain apps deployed via Foremast cannot request permissions in certain projects, you can use the `foremast_groups` label and pass in a double underscore separated list of groups permitted to access the project.

 For example, assume you have two groups in Gitlab or Github: purchasing and customersupport.
 Each team also has their own GCP Projects: purchasing-prod and customersupport-prod.
 If there is no valid use-case for customersupport applications to request permissions to the purchasing-prod project, the label `foremast_groups=purchasing` can be added.
 This ensures only applications in the group purchasing can request permissions on this GCP project.
-To support multiple groups, simply add a comma and the group name: `foremast_groups=purchasing,anothergroup,anothergroup2`.
+To support multiple groups, simply add a double underscore and the additional group names: `foremast_groups=purchasing__anothergroup__anothergroup2`.
 If a customersupport application requests permissions to purchasing-prod, Foremast will raise an exception before any permissions/IAM modifications are made.